The University of the Arts

 How to reach young freethinkers who aren’t always listening.

 We helped future students discover UArts through a limited-edition book that was the antithesis of a college brochure.
 It barely mentioned the school.
-Instead, it was an emotional, poetic gesture to the kind of people who flourish here.
+Instead, it was an emotional, poetic gesture to the kind of people who flourish there.
 It was shared.
-Re-printed.
-And today, it’s in the permanent collection of the AIGA.
+Reprinted.
+And today, it’s in the permanent collection of the AIGA..

 Results